bigscience-workshop/data_tooling/index_search/README.md

 - [x] parallel processing using ray and dataset shards
     - [x] enable re-connection to existing index in ES
     - [x] enable continuing indexing process
-    - [x] ensure no duplicate
+    - [x] ensure no duplicate with mmh3 hash
+- [ ] instantiate datasets from elasticsearch query
 - [ ] allow export of search results in arrow for datasets or jsonl for export => specialized filter operation?
-- [ ] instantiate datasets from elasticsearch query
 - [ ] secure elasticsearch cluster: free read, protected write
 - [ ] allow update on the dataset to be reflected with index update